OI-wiki/i18n/docs/misc/expression.md

 The non-recursive method is to define two [stacks](../ds/stack.md) to store operators and operands respectively.
 Whenever a number is encountered, it is directly pushed into the number stack; whenever an operator is encountered, the element in the previous operator stack must be searched, and the appropriate pop operation will be performed according to the pre-defined priority(The value of the corresponding sub-expression).

 What we need to know: the arithmetic expressions have three types, namely prefix expressions, infix expressions, and postfix expressions.
 Among them, infix expressions are the most commonly used expressions in our daily lives; Postfix expressions are the easiest expressions for computers to understand.
-Why is it that postfix expressions are the easiest to be understood by computers?
-Because the suffix expression does not need parentheses, and its order of operations is uniquely determined.
-For example: In the postfix expression $3 2 * 1 -$ , first we calculate $3 \times 2 = 6$ (using the last operator, that is, the operator on the top of the stack), and then calculate $6 - 1 = 5$ .
+The reason is that suffix expression does not need parentheses, and its order of operations is uniquely determined.
+For example: In the postfix expression $3~2~*~1~-$ , first we calculate $3 \times 2 = 6$ (using the last operator, that is, the operator on the top of the stack), and then calculate $6 - 1 = 5$ .
 It can be seen that for a suffix expression, we only need **to maintain a number stack.
 Each time an operator is encountered, the top elements from two stacks are popped out, and the result of the operation is pushed back into the stack**.
-Finally, the only element in the stack is the operation result of changing the suffix expression.
+Finally, the only element in the stack is the operation result of the suffix expression.
 The time complexity is $O(n)$ .

 So, for the calculation of ordinary infix expressions, we can convert them into postfix expressions and then perform calculations.
 The conversion method is also very simple.
-Just create a stack for storing operators and scan its infix expression:
+Just create a stack for storing operators and scan the infix expression:

 1. If you encounter a number, directly output the number to the suffix expression (the following "output" all indicates the output to the suffix expression);
 2. If you encounter a left parenthese, push it to the stack;